annvilla1998/EventToDo/README.md

 # EventToDo

 ## About the app
-EventToDo is an application that serves you the ability to plan around top priorities for music events you are attending.
+EventToDo is an application that serves you the ability to plan around top priorities for music events you plan on attending.
 Logged in users can organize their tasks in separate events.